-The statements of income for the years ended October 31, 1999, 1998 and 1997 include income tax expense at effective tax rates of 33.7 percent, 36.1 percent and 34.7 percent, respectively.
+The statements of income for the years ended October 31, 2000, 1999 and 1998 include income tax expense at effective tax rates of 35.2 percent, 33.7 percent and 36.1 percent, respectively.
 Fluctuations in the Company's effective tax rates are due primarily to the amount and timing of the tax benefit related to the Company's foreign sales corporation.